cogini/multi-env-deploy/README.md

 Whenever code changes, pull from git, build in CodeBuild, run tests and deploy automatically using CodeDeploy.
 Run tests against resources such as RDS or Redis.
-Supports both GitHub and Codecommit.
+Supports both GitHub and CodeCommit.

 ## Auto Scaling Group and Load Balancer